General Glossary

 An old English name for hemorrhagic smallpox.

-Excessive discharge of any fluid (blood, stool, mucous), usually a term for diarrhea or dysentery.
+Excessive discharge of any fluid (blood, stool, mucous), usually a term for diarrhea or dysentery

-- Forceps (bullet, dental, lithotomy, obstetric)search for term
+Forceps (bullet, dental, lithotomy, obstetric)

 An instrument to grasp a structure for compression or traction.
 (Latin: formus, hot + ceps, to take)